KpG782/CampusCareAdmin/README.md

 ---

-> CampusCareAdminSIde: Designed with FlutterFlow.
+> CampusCare: Designed with FlutterFlow.
 Engineered with Flutter & Dart.
 Enhanced by AI.
 Dedicated to student well-being.

 ---